usnistgov/BF/content/en/Info/BF Classes/_MEM/MAD.md

 	</tr>
 	<tr>
 			<td>            /other/ </td>
-	<td>/other/ – Other kinds of memory layout (e.g. Uninitialized Data Segment, Data Segment, and Code Segment could be used for C).</td>
+	<td>/other/ – Other kinds of memory layout (e.g., Uninitialized Data Segment, Data Segment, and Code Segment could be used for C).</td>
 	</tr>
 	<tr>
 			<td>         Size Kind </td>